Wisconsin Community Organization Wants Police Officer Fired For Punching Black Teenager

 A community organization called the Original Black Panthers of Milwaukee are demanding justice after a video surfaced on the internet showing a white officer punching a black teenager in the face.

-According to The Washington Post, a passer-by recorded the Wauwatosa police officer punching the black teenager while arresting him during an incident outside of the mall on Friday.
-Several media outlets report that the mall security called the authorities over a group of young males causing a public disturbance.
+According to the Washington Post, a passerby recorded the Wauwatosa police officer punching the black teenager while arresting him during an incident outside of the mall on Friday.
+Several media outlets report that mall security called the authorities over a group of young males causing a public disturbance.

-During an interview with WISN-TV, Tyrone Jackson – the passer-by who recorded the altercation between the white police officer and the black teenager, revealed that he really wanted to help the teenager, but he didn’t want to get himself in trouble by doing so.
+During an interview with WISN-TV, Tyrone Jackson, the passerby who recorded the altercation between the white police officer and the black teenager, revealed that he really wanted to help the teenager, but he didn’t want to get himself in trouble by doing so.
 He also noted during the interview that he felt like the officer could have used a different and “better” type of force to arrest the teenager as opposed to punching the 17-year-old in the face.

 “Honestly, I wanted to help.
 I wanted to help, but then I didn’t want to get myself in no trouble as well.
 So right is right wrong is wrong, and I feel like he could have used better force other than that, punching him in the face.”

-The Black Panthers community group demands the police officer in the video either resigns or is fired.
+The Black Panthers community group demands the police officer in the video either resign or be fired.
 Moreover, the community wants prosecutors to charge the officer for striking the boy.
-The community organization also wants the Wauwatosa police department to look into diversity training.
+The community organization also wants the Wauwatosa Police Department to look into diversity training.
 The organization even wants shoppers to entertain the idea of boycotting the mall until justice is served.
 According to the organization, this type of discrimination and profiling happens all too often at this mall.

 After a video surfaced showing a teen being punched outside a Wisconsin mall, the Black Panthers are calling for the officer's firinghttps://t.co/xeDsxaQv7z